-Drawing on best practice guidelines on stakeholder engagement, the steps outlined in this toolkit will support the user to develop an overall Stakeholder and Knowledge Holder Engagement Plan.
+Drawing on best practice guidelines on stakeholder engagement1, the steps outlined in this toolkit will support the user to develop an overall Stakeholder and Knowledge Holder Engagement Plan.
 Similar to the way that a Scoping Report serves as a blueprint to guide the assessment process, a Stakeholder and Knowledge Holder Engagement Plan is designed to help assessment teams to identify and plan engagement activities that will best contribute to the overall aims and impact of the assessment.
 The process of developing a Stakeholder and Knowledge Holder Engagement Plan takes the user through a series of necessary steps to be able to identify the most valuable moments and methods for engaging different stakeholders and knowledge holders in the assessment.
-Having a clear and strategic plan about when and how to engage stakeholder and knowledge holders is limited.
+Having a clear and strategic plan about when and how to engage stakeholder and knowledge holders in the assessment is particularly important when time and resources for engaging with stakeholders is limited.
 Each section of the toolkit covers an essential activity for developing a Stakeholder and Knowledge Holder Engagement Plan and following this toolkit as a step-by-step guide is the best way to ensure that the Stakeholder and Knowledge Holder Engagement Plan is as comprehensive and robust as possible.